Afghan President Ghani and rival Abdullah sign power-sharing deal

 Abdullah, an ophthalmologist, declared himself president and held his own swearing-in ceremony on Mar 9, the day Ghani was re-installed as president.

-On Sunday the two rivals agreed on a new power-sharing deal, which experts feel could help pull Afghanistan out of political crisis.
+Experts feel Sunday's deal could help pull Afghanistan out of political crisis.

 The agreement names Abdullah to lead future peace talks with the Taliban, who have already signed a landmark accord with Washington to pave the way for the withdrawal of foreign forces from Afghanistan.